chaosvolt/cdda-arcana-mod/README.md

 * Certain monsters drop specific items, as mentioned above.
 Initially the only use for them is to carve and craft these things into decorate items.
 While not very useful in and of themselves, working with trophies taken from the __Beyond__ can enlighten those with no formal arcane skill.
 * With the base items themselves and a little arcana skill, magic seals can be crafted.
 These entail a little essence and some extra effort put in preparing the item, turning it into essentially a single-use spell.
 For all the items usable, each has a specific effect thematically linked to it.
 * At higher levels, and with the right books, magic seals can be woven into an effect bound to a scroll, allowing the user a shot at learning the corresponding ability permanently.
 Doing so doesn't always succeed.
+* Fire.
+Water.
+Earth, and Air.
+While study of the __Beyond__ unlocks abilities of often inhuman nature, a desperate novice arcanist can use their newfound experience for more earthy, primitive purposes.
+Using these essences, or the closest available effigy in times of desperation, one can work the most basic of miracles.

 ## Artifacts
 * Certain locations offer unique items that are otherwise uncraftable.
 Most notably are those hidden away in the forgotten halls of arcanist groups, how have since succumbed to the cataclysm and its horrors.
 Two of them tie into the background of what led to their downfall, while two are tied to the monsters that infest the place.
 * In addition, hidden away one can find a few other lesser artifacts, each having their own potential uses.
 * Two notable unique artifacts can be crafted, leading towards what's effectively endgame content, unlocking ways to become something more than human.
 By obtaining an item hidden away in a temple over the sky, one can restore its true nature and gain its power.
-The second meanwhile entails a shrine surrounded by water, and finising what the *Sanguine Order* started.
+The second meanwhile entails a shrine surrounded by water, and finishing what the *Sanguine Order* started.

 ## Other Magic Items
 * Using *History of Alchemy* an assortment of potions can be made, a mimicry of the Opus Magnum.
 Each step has its own use however, from numbing pain to enhancing strength.
+Later on, combinations of previous potions can be used to make items with more specific effects.
 * Scrolls with an array of magical effects can be made using *The Six Pillars*.
 Each has a specific effect, though many are a double-edged sword in some way.
 * *To Master The Unknown* allows binding summoning magic into silver glyphs, to summon an assortment of monsters of various strengths.
 Beware the consequences of the summoning attempt failing, though.
 * With *A Story in Shadow* a few extra items are available.
 The *Druidic Stave* can be used to mend a selection of materials, including some that are otherwise not repairable.
 The *Orb of the Veil* is a tool that can enhance the mind and scry the surrounding terrain, while the *Satchel of Eternity* harnesses the power of the __Beyond__ for more mundane utility.